delabon/woomotiv/readme.txt

 [See Live Demo](https://delabon.com/demo/woomotiv/ "See Live Demo")

+**Premium features are free!
+Download now!**

-Woomotiv is a sales popups for Woocommerce.
+Woomotiv is a live sales notification for Woocommerce plugin.
 It shows proof to future customers that your site is busy and trustworthy to buy from.

 If you run a Woocommerce store, chances are pretty high that you would like to convert more of your visitors into buyers.